LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 database.

-Leave mail on server and only download new messages
+Leave Mail on Server and Only Download New Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to download only new messages it is necessary to store a list of all